netafado/netafado/README.md

 ![dev](https://github.com/user-attachments/assets/b3bef75b-1548-4ef1-8b79-16aed02e4da6)

 ### Hi there 👋
-I am a Senior Software Development Engineer with expertise in fullstack development.
-He has a strong background in technology, including React, Node.js, Go, TypeScript, and GraphQL.
-Isaias has a proven track record of success in enterprise, ecommerce, banking, and startup environments.
-He has experience in mentoring and leading teams, and is always seeking new challenges.
-In his most recent role, he played a key role in transitioning systems to microservices and optimizing performance with serverless functions.
-He is also open to international experiences and has worked with prominent companies in the US.
-Isaias is now looking for new opportunities to utilize his skills and drive innovation in a challenging environment.
+I am a Senior Software Development Engineer with deep expertise in full-stack development, specializing in React, Node.js, Go, TypeScript, and GraphQL.
+I bring a proven track record of success across enterprise, e-commerce, banking, and startup environments, consistently delivering scalable and high-quality solutions.

+With experience mentoring and leading teams, I excel at driving technical initiatives and fostering collaboration.
+In my most recent role, I spearheaded the transition to microservices and improved system performance through serverless architectures.
+Having worked with prominent companies in the US, I am open to international opportunities where I can apply my skills to build innovative, impactful solutions.

+Now seeking new challenges, I am eager to leverage my expertise to help organizations scale, modernize, and innovate in fast-paced, technology-driven environments.

 I am commercetools JavaScript developer Certified.